elastic/azure-marketplace/README.md

     </td></tr>

   <tr><td>vmHostNamePrefix</td><td>string</td>
     <td>The prefix to use for hostnames when naming virtual machines in the cluster.
 Hostnames are used for resolution of master nodes so if you are deploying a cluster into an existing virtual network containing an existing Elasticsearch cluster, be sure to set this to a unique prefix, to differentiate the hostnames of this cluster from an existing cluster.
-Can be up to 5 characters in length, must begin with an alphanumeric character and can contain alphanumeric, underscore and hyphen characters.
+Can be up to 5 characters in length, must begin with an alphanumeric character and can contain alphanumeric and hyphen characters.
     </td></tr>

   <tr><td>vmSizeDataNodes</td><td>string</td>